 There is a strong commitment to making decisions as locally as possible and as openly as possible and all Agendas, Committee Reports and Minutes are posted on this website before the meetings are held.

 "to make Dumfries and Galloway the best place in Scotland to live, learn, work, visit and grow."

 It also has a set of values that underpin all its work.
 These are:

 They work to achieve that by delivering the actions in the Community Plan for Dumfries and Galloway the Corporate Plan for the Council and the Single Outcome Agreement with the Scottish Government.

 The Council delivers its services through five departments with a staff of just under 8000 people.
-Also included within the Council are the Police and Fire and Rescue Service.
 For more information go to Council Departments.